Collaborate with the Postman community using public workspaces

 The Postman API Network displays your workspace's name and summary.
 Make your workspace name and summary informative to improve its visibility on the Postman API Network.

-You can move Postman elements from your personal, private, or team workspace into a public workspace.
+You can move Postman elements from your internal workspace into a public workspace.
 You must have an Admin or Editor role for the public workspace to move elements to it.

 To move an existing element to a public workspace, do the following: